 About the CSSF

 Launched in 2015, the CSSF is a £1.26 billion annual cross-government fund.
 It has been a catalyst for a more integrated UK government response to fragility and conflict.
+Over the last 5 years the CSSF has transformed the way the UK responds to conflict and fragility overseas.
 It enables 12 government departments and agencies to address security priorities in a collaborative way.

-The CSSF operates in 70 countries, delivering 90 programmes with a budget that is split between official development assistance (ODA) and other funding sources.
+The CSSF operates in 84 countries and territories, delivering more than 90 programmes with a budget that is split between official development assistance (ODA) and other funding sources.
 This gives the fund a broader geographic and thematic reach than departments could achieve on their own.

 Delivering the CSSF